hmcts/bulk-scan-shared-infrastructure/README.md

   ```

 namespace : namespace of the service bus for e.g on AAT namespace would be `bulk-scan-servicebus-aat`

 entityPath : name of the queue for e.g envelopes(this will not change with environment)

 SharedAccessSignature: For details check [Service Bus SAS](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas)

-To generate Shared signature you can use below code.
+To generate Shared signature locally you can use below code snippet.

 ```java
 import java.net.URLEncoder;